spring-media/adsolutions-implementationReference/general/relaunch-requirements.md

 </div>
 ```

-**Reason:** Superbanner must be exactly as wide as the InnerWrapper to correctly center special formats (Fireplace, Wallpaper).
+**Important:** Superbanner must be exactly as wide as the InnerWrapper to correctly center special formats (Fireplace, Wallpaper).

 ## OuterWrapper Selector